The Bankrate promise

 - Available credit: Less influential

-Importance of good credit
+Importance of having good credit

 Having good credit can provide a lot of benefits for your financial future.

 Another perk of having good credit is access to lower interest rates.
 Most credit cards have variable interest rates, which may range anywhere from 13 percent to 26 percent.
 You won’t find out your assigned interest rate until you are approved, but your credit score is one of the factors used to determine how high it will be.
-Your credit score is also used to determine interest rates for loans.

 How to improve your credit score